plopezrios/polyfit/README.md

 Loaded data from "ta_dmc_ecorr_fs.dat" as dataset #2, type xydyw, 20 data.
 Loaded data from "ta_dmc_ecorr_fs.dat" as dataset #3, type xydyw, 10 data.

-POLYFIT> # Define X (independent variable in fit) at X=1/x, where x is the "x" value POLYFIT> # in the dataset.
+POLYFIT> # Define X (independent variable in fit) as X=1/x, where x is the "x" value POLYFIT> # in the dataset.
 POLYFIT> set xscale reciprocal